adlnet/xAPI-Spec/xAPI.md

 <table border ="1">
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>
 	<tr><td>mbox</td><td>mailto URI</td><td>The required format is "mailto:email address". <br>
-The local part of the email address must be URI encoded.<br>Only emails that have only ever been and will ever be assigned to this Agent, but no others, should be used for this property and mbox_sha1sum.</td></tr>
+The local part of the email address must be URI encoded.<br>Only email addresses that have only ever been and will ever be assigned to this Agent, but no others, should be used for this property and mbox_sha1sum.</td></tr>
 	<tr><td>mbox_sha1sum</td><td>string</td><td>The SHA1 hash of a mailto URI (i.e. the value of an mbox property).
 An LRS MAY include Agents with a matching hash when a request is based on an mbox.</td></tr>
 	<tr><td>openID</td><td>URI</td><td>An openID that uniquely identifies the Agent.</td></tr>